timtheteh/Profiler-and-Recommender-System/README.md

 Other features:
 - Application is flexible to spelling mistakes (for eg. a user mispells 'apple' as 'aple' and assuming 'apple' already exists in the graph database. 'aple' will first be compared to 'apple' via semantic comparison of their respective vectors.
 If the comparison score is higher than a certain threshold, it will be assumed that the user meant 'apple' instead of 'apel', and a connection between the user and the existing 'apple' node will be formed.
 Otherwise, a new node 'apel' will be formed.
+- Each entity is added to at least one 'class' node.

 ### Limitations